 Snakes are fascinating animals.
-Their elongated, legless, and scaled bodies are well-adapted for the animal's lifestyle.
+Their elongated, legless, and scaled bodies are well-adapted for their lifestyle.
 Snakes slither over or under the ground, swim in the ocean or fresh water, climb trees, or glide through the air, depending on the species.
 All snakes have the same basic body structure and functions, but some have specialized features that are often strange or surprising.

 Snakes are carnivores and hunters.
 Some inject their prey with venom as they bite them.
 The venom travels through a channel in the teeth or down a groove on the outside of the teeth.
-Unfortunately, the snakes may bite humans when they feel threatened.
+Unfortunately, the animals may bite humans when they feel threatened.
 The venom of some snakes is deadly.
 Luckily, the venomous species comprise only a small proportion of the total snake population.

 Snakes have bad to good eyesight.
 The so-called blind snakes spend much of their time burrowing underground.
 Their eyes are covered with opaque scales.
-Blind snakes can distinguish light from dark but can't see an image.
+They can distinguish light from dark but can't see an image.
 Other snakes do see images, and some have good vision.
-Snakes don't have eyelids, however.
+The animals don't have eyelids, however.

 All snakes flick their forked tongues in and out of their mouths repeatedly as they explore their surroundings.
 The tongue picks up molecules from the air and inserts them into a structure called the Jacobson's organ in the roof of the mouth.
-This enables the snake to detect chemicals in its environment.
+This enables a snake to detect chemicals in its environment.

 Snakes have nostrils, which send air to the lung (or lungs) and to an organ of smell.
 The right lung of a snake is functional and the left lung is often reduced and vestigial.
-The animals don't have a visible, external ear flap, but they do have an inner ear which detects vibrations that are transmitted through the body.
+The animals don't have a visible, external ear flap, but they do have an inner ear that detects vibrations that are transmitted through the body.

-Snakes belonging to the pit viper group have an additional sense organ.
-There is a pit on each side of their head between the eye and the nostril.
+The members of the pit viper group have an additional sense organ.
+They have a pit on each side of their head between their eye and their nostril.
 The pits can detect infrared radiation, or heat.
-This helps the snake to detect the presence of warm-blooded prey nearby.
+This helps a snake to detect the presence of warm-blooded prey nearby.